timcdlucas/translucent_interpretable_ML_review/translucent.md

 Or we might be particularly interested in a prediction at the point when it is about to be used, for example if we made predictions about a particular species and were about to start making conservation decisions based on the prediction, understanding why the model predicted what it did is an important robustness check.

 The method Local Individual Model Evaluation (LIME) examines the behaviour of a model at a point by generating a new dataset by permuting the covariates slightly around the point and making predictions from the model using these points [@lime; @ribeiro2016should; @lundberg2017unified ; @ribeiro2016nothing].
-Then a simple, interpretable model, such as LASSO, is fitted to this dataset.
+Then a simple, interpretable model, such as ridge regression, is fitted to this dataset.
 As we do not need to consider non-monotonic relationships, this simpler model should accurately describe the behaviour.

 In figures @fig:limegp and @fig:limerf we can see the outputs of a LIME analysis for the five top predicted datapoints for the Gaussian process and random forest model.